1. Generate invoices for enrollments

 2. Choose deposit amount and deadline.

-From here you can check the box to send the Private Lesson Enrollment email in this process.
+From here you can also check the box to send the Private Lesson Enrollment email in this process.
 If you have discounts to apply, or want to check the invoices for accuracy, we advise that you DO NOT email your students at this time.
+You can email students later as detailed below.

 3. Email Rolled Students